oneapi-src/oneAPI-samples/RenderingToolkit/GettingStarted/02_embree_gsg/gpu/README.md

 - Embree computation is offloaded to the GPU device via the SYCL* implementation.
 - The SYCL* implementation is provided with Intel DPC/C++ runtime libraries.
 It uses the system graphics driver.
-- Note: Embree releases with Beta GPU functionality may report a Beta message.

 ## Build and Run the `Getting Started` Sample Program